Haiphong: Transport

-Roads

 Haiphong is located at the junction of two National Highways: Route 5, leading west to Hanoi, and Route 10, leading south to Nam Định and onward to connect with National Route 1 at Ninh Bình.
 Highway 356 passes west–east from the Route 5/10 junction through Haiphong's city center all the way to the coast.
 A connecting road from route 5 to route 18 links Haiphong with Quảng Ninh Province.
-In 2015, the new highway connecting Haiphong with Hanoi was completed; this is the most modern highway in Vietnam and reduces the trip by one hour as compared to the previous route.
+In 2015, the new highway connecting Haiphong with Hanoi was completed; this reduces the trip by one hour as compared to the previous route.

-Within the city there are several long-distance bus depots: Niem Nghia, Vinh Niem, and Thuong Ly.

-A new highway route was completed in 2016.
-From Hanoi to Haiphong and back, it now takes less than two hours to reach.
-It has also shortened the distance from Haiphong to Thai Binh, Hai Duong, Hung Yen.

-Tourists can easily catch a coach from Niem Nghia bus station to Hanoi or Cat Ba island, either Quang Ninh, or South of Vietnam.

-Airports

-The main airport serving Haiphong is Cat Bi International Airport with three flights daily to Ho Chi Minh city.
-In April 2011, Vietnam Airlines launched routes to Da Nang with 5 flights a week.
-An international airport for Haiphong, situated in Tien Lang district, is in the planning stages; if realized it would become the largest airport in northern Vietnam.